ehershey/kubernetes-the-hard-way/docs/03-compute-resources.md

 aws ec2 attach-internet-gateway --vpc-id $VPC --internet-gateway-id $INTERNETGW
 ```

-Create and attach a route table that tells instnces in that subnet to use the internet gateway:
+Create and attach a route table that tells instances in that subnet to use the internet gateway, and set the subnet to automatially map public IP addresses to private IP addresses on launch:

 ```
 export ROUTETABLE=$(aws ec2 create-route-table --vpc-id $VPC --query RouteTable.RouteTableId --output text) echo $ROUTETABLE
 # rtb-02c3ef4e030f0d5b2
-aws ec2 create-route --route-table-id $ROUTETABLE --destination-cidr-block 0.0.0.0/0 --gateway-id $INTERNETGW
+aws ec2 create-route --route-table-id $ROUTETABLE --destination-cidr-block 0.0.0.0/0 --gateway-id $INTERNETGW aws ec2 modify-subnet-attribute --subnet-id $SUBNET --map-public-ip-on-launch

 ```

 Verify that the route table is associated with the VPC network: